Tutorials

 Add the following code to MainWindow.xaml and MainWindow.xaml.cs to display a PDF document.
 Please make sure to replace “ComPDFKit Demo” with the name of your project.
 Now, all you need to do is to create a CPDFViewer object, and then display the CPDFViewer object in the Grid (component) named PDFGrid using the Window_Loaded method.

 Now your MainWindow.xaml should look like the following code.
-At this stage, I named Grid as PDFGrid.
+At this stage, I named the Grid as PDFGrid.

 <Window x:Class="ComPDFKit_Demo.MainWindow"